Sam-Rowe/DevOps-Map/README.md

 Big thank you to Adam Olsen for the original Warzone script that gave me the idea [WarzoneResearch.py](https://github.com/Warzone2100/warzone2100/blob/3.4.1/tools/tech-tree-chart-generator/warzoneresearch.py)

+## Notes on connections

+I have flip flopped on the connection names.
+I want to keep it simple and have as few edge types as possible to maintain the understanding of the map but some descriptions are better than others.

+__The three I have chosen are:__
+ * Enables
+   Enables is a one way -> edge.
+This Enables that to work.
+I considered, enhances but it isn't strong enough.
+Enables is almost Mandatory in my mind.
+ * BetterTogetherWith
+   This is better together with that. <--> A Bidirectional edge.
+Both nodes need to match the other for validation.
+They are both more useful when both are being used.
+But that does not mean they have to be.
+ * ReducesFailureOf
+   This reduces the failure of that. -> a one way edge.
+Not mandatory, the *that* can be done without *this* but it is more risky.
+I have considered changing the term to Increase Confidence In but thought it less accurate.
+Feel free to share with Sponsors and busines groups the constructed synonym in this context.

 ## References and Libraries
  * [Uses PyDot](https://github.com/pydot/pydot)
  * [Uses JSON built in](https://www.w3schools.com/python/python_json.asp)